sagnikumar/Sagnikumar/README.md

-# 💫 About Me:
+# 👋 Hi, I'm Sagnik Kumar

+## 🚀 About Me
-Hi, I’m a Data Science enthusiast and fresher.
+Data Science enthusiast and fresher.

 I work with Machine Learning and Deep Learning using Python.
 Skilled in SQL, Power BI, and building data-driven applications.

 I have experience in data analysis, visualization, and creating ML projects.
 Currently focused on building real-world projects and improving my problem-solving skills.